-Sharing his thoughts on the bread and butter issue, Universiti Kebangsaan Malaysia's Graduate School of Business Deputy Dean Associate Prof Dr Mohd Helmi Ali said the food supply chain management was highly complex and required the cooperation from various parties.
+Sharing his thoughts on the bread and butter issue, Deputy Dean of Graduate School of Business, Universiti Kebangsaan Malaysia (UKM) Associate Professor Dr Mohd Helmi Ali said the food supply chain management is highly complex and requires cooperation from various parties.

-He said the government's price monitoring efforts were among the proactive measures undertaken to ensure adequate supply for consumers and to mitigate the effects of inflation.
+He said the government's price monitoring efforts are among the proactive measures undertaken to ensure adequate supply for consumers and to mitigate the effects of inflation.

-"However, monitoring should be comprehensive especially in determining the root causes of the supply chain issue," he told Bernama.
+"However, monitoring should be comprehensive, especially in determining the root causes of the supply chain issue," he told Bernama.

-Any hiccups in the food supply chain, he said, would trigger a chain reaction, as such, the issue must be tackled at its root before it worsens.
+Any hiccups in the food supply chain, he said, will trigger a chain reaction, as such, the issue must be tackled at its roots before it worsens.

-Mohd Helmi opines that the role of local researchers was crucial in ensuring sustainability was maintained in the food supply chain through empowering local agro product growth, noting that this can directly reduce the nation's reliance on imports.
+Mohd Helmi opines that the role of local researchers is crucial in ensuring sustainability is maintained in the food supply chain through empowering local agro product growth, noting that this can directly reduce the nation's reliance on imports.